elizetavares/elizetavares.github.io/index.md

 ---

 Hi!
-I'm Elizabeth Tavares ([she/her](https://pronoun.is/she)), an interdisciplinary scholar of early modern English drama, whose research foci include playing companies, theatre history, and Shakespeare in performance.
+I'm Elizabeth Tavares ([she/her](https://pronoun.is/she)), an interdisciplinary scholar of early modern English drama whose research foci include playing companies, theatre history, and Shakespeare in performance.
 I have the good fortune to serve as assistant professor of English at the [University of Alabama](https://english.ua.edu/people/etavares/), where I teach undergraduate and graduate courses for the [Hudson Strode Program in Renaissance Studies](https://strode.english.ua.edu/).

 A three-time Mellon Foundation fellow, I've benefitted from research grants from the National Endowment for the Humanities; societies for Theatre Research and Renaissance Studies; and the Newberry, Folger, and Huntington libraries; among others.
 My prize-winning scholarship has appeared in *Early Theatre*, *Shakespeare*, *Shakespeare Bulletin*, and *Shakespeare Studies*, among others, as well as edited collections, special issues, and handbooks.
 A regular performance reviewer, I also contribute to academic blogs, vlogs, and podcasts.